arcan1s/awesome-widgets/CONTRIBUTING.md

 `clangformat` (see below).
 Some additional detail see below.

 * Indent is only spaces.
 4 spaces.
 * Any private variable should start with `m_` prefix (`m_foo`).
 The only one exception is `Ui` object which should be named as `ui`.
 * Avoid to create a large methods.
 Exception: if method contains lambda functions.
-* If some method is called only once, it is recommended to use lambda functions.
-  Exception is `Q_INVOKABLE` methods.
 * STL containers are not recommended, use Qt ones instead.
 * In other hand Qt specific variables types (`qint`, `qfloat`, etc) are not recommended.
 * Do not repeat yourself ([DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)).
 * Headers declaration:
     * Include only those headers which are strictly necessary inside headers.
 Use forward class declaration instead.
 Exception is base class header declaration.
     * In a`*.cpp` file header declaration should have the following order separated by a new line in the alphabet order:
         1. Class header.
         2. KDE specific headers.
         3. Qt specific headers.
         4. Third party headers.
         5. Project headers.
-    * Any header should have [include guard](https://en.wikipedia.org/wiki/Include_guard) named as `CLASSNAMECAPS_H`
+    * Any header should have `#pragma once`.
 * If any `#if` directive is used condition should be mentioned in `#endif`:

   ```